gnzlbg/static_vector/README.md

   - if `new_size > size` exactly `new_size - size` elements default>copy constructed.
   - if `new_size < size`:
       - exactly `size - new_size` elements destroyed.
-      - all iterators pointing to elements at position > `new_size` are invalidated.
+      - all iterators pointing to elements with `position > new_size` are invalidated.

-## Element / da access
+## Element / data access

 For the unchecked element access functions: